ntavelis/dockposer/README.md

 4. Open `http://localhost` in your browser to see the front page of your application.

 Note: The package keeps checking your dependencies, if you notice with your vcs (git) that it updated the Dockerfiles, you need to rebuild the docker images by running `docker-compose up --build`.

-## Prerequisites

-The package will generate `docker` and `docker-compose` files.
-So I assume you have them installed in your system.

 ## How to add php-extensions